tengfei-emory/SLTCA/README.md

 # News

-We are in process to publish the package to CRAN, including a bunch of improvement in reliability and more accurate estimation.
-This repository will mainly serve as a platform for bug reporting (at [Issues](https://github.com/tengfei-emory/SLTCA/issues)) while we will post the lastest version always on CRAN.
+We are in process to publish the package to CRAN, including a bunch of improvement in reliability and estimation.
+This repository will mainly serve as a platform for bug reporting (at [Issues](https://github.com/tengfei-emory/SLTCA/issues)) while we will post the lastest version on CRAN.

 To access the latest version on GitHub, please go to branch [CRAN](https://github.com/tengfei-emory/SLTCA/tree/CRAN).
 Thanks for considering using our software!